lschubert/oci-lab-ocne/README.md

 At the time this code was created the lab timeslot is limited to 1 hour, which lead me to automate these tasks.

-# Pre-Requisites on the execution machine:
+# Pre-Requisites on the local execution machine:
 - git client, ansible installed
     - verify with ```git version```and ```ansible --version```